-See the GPS Navigation System manufacturer's user guide provided in your InfoCase for complete features, operating instructions, and safety precautions.
+See the manufacturer's user guide provided in your InfoCase for complete operating instructions.

 FRONT SERVICE ACCESS (HOOD)

 The Hood Panel can be opened for access to service items such as the engine oil dipstick, oil fill, radiator fill, power steering reservoir, and windshield washer fluid reservoir.